Posted

 Vittadini is an internationally renowned fashion designer who launched her namesake lifestyle brand in 1979.
 She originally started the business as a hobby alongside her husband, Gianluigi Vittadini, but it quickly grew into a multimillion-dollar international fashion brand.

 Vittadini is credited with making fashion more attractive and affordable for women across the country.
 She is known for creating pieces that are both sophisticated and practical.
 Vittadini loves working with bright colors and patterns, particularly on knitwear.
 According to an interview with the New York Times, Vittadini "enjoys working with yarns and machines to develop different weights and textures."
-Vittadini’s brand is licensed internationally and has expanded beyond women’s knitwear to include footwear, handbags and other accessories.
+Vittadini’s brand is licensed internationally and has expanded beyond women’s knitwear to include footwear, handbags, and other accessories.
 She sold her company in 1996.

 More recently, Vittadini has pursued her passion for architecture and design and is working as an interior designer.
 She currently works with her husband on developing luxury residential properties and as a design consultant.